thomseddon/cakephp-oauth-server/README.markdown

 If you need any others please build them into the base [oauth2-php library][1] and let me know :)

-It should be noted that most methods support both GET and POST, so you can test your setup straight from the browser.
+It should be noted here that most OAuth methods support both GET and POST, so you can test your setup straight from the browser.

 ### Controller Setup
 To use the "Resource Owner Password Credentials Grant" you need to configure the plugin so it knows where to look for your users username/password combinations.
 By default it will try a "Users" model with "username" and "password" fields, you can change this in your controllers beforeFilter like so: